yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 -   Implement DDoS protection services and enable the service for the Virtual network where Data and Web tier exists to protect the network against DDoS attacks.

 -   Implement Azure Firewall to make sure it protects and filters all the traffic coming into and going out from the Azure virtual network.

+-   ExpressRoute Direct will be used for all traffic that goes through ExpressRoute circuit needs to be distributed based on business units and will have granular control of circuit distributions.

+-   ExpressRoute Global Reach will be used to link ExpressRoute circuits together to make a private network so that data can directly exchange between offices.

 ### Solutions for Cloud web app deployment